pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 features are also demonstrated.
 The steps are commented for greater readability.
 The ``test()`` function will be used several times with different configurations of persistence for our application
-object: with "plain old Python objects", with SQLite, and then with PostgreSQL.
+object: firstly with "plain old Python objects", secondly with SQLite, and then thirdly with PostgreSQL.

 .. code-block:: python